jurisdiction guides

 official quarterly first-review averages

-Boise publishes actual average first-review days by permit type each quarter — from 4 days (small TIs) to 52 (new multifamily).
+Boise publishes actual average first-review days by permit type each quarter, each against its goal, from 6 days (small TIs) to 46 (new multifamily L2).

 City of Boise PDSview guide